 Program start & end dates

 Important!
 Confirm that the EV's proposed start date allows sufficient time for processing the DS-2019 request and for the EV to obtain a J-1 visa from the U.S. consulate.
-A lead time of at least 8 -10 weeks is recommended.
+A lead time of at least 4 months is recommended.

 Program objective